-Insurance premiums.
-You can deduct insurance premiums you pay for rental property.
-If you pay a premium for more than one year in advance, each year you can deduct the part of the premium payment that will apply to that year.
+Insurance premiums paid in advance.
+If you pay an insurance premium for more than one year in advance, each year you can deduct the part of the premium payment that will apply to that year.
 You cannot deduct the total premium in the year you pay it.

 Local benefit taxes.
 Generally, you cannot deduct charges for local benefits that increase the value of your property, such as charges for putting in streets, sidewalks, or water and sewer systems.
-These charges are capital expenditures that you cannot depreciate.
+These charges are nondepreciable capital expenditures.
 You must add them to the basis of your property.
 You can deduct local benefit taxes if they are for maintaining, repairing, or paying interest charges for the benefits.

 Interest expense.
 You can deduct mortgage interest you pay on your rental property.
-Chapter 8 of Publication 535 explains mortgage interest in detail.
+Chapter 5 of Publication 535 explains mortgage interest in detail.

 Expenses paid to obtain a mortgage.
-Expenses you pay to obtain a mortgage on your rental property cannot be deducted as interest.
+Certain expenses you pay to obtain a mortgage on your rental property cannot be deducted as interest.
 These expenses, which include mortgage commissions, abstract fees, and recording fees, are capital expenses.
-You can amortize them over the life of the mortgage.
+However, you can amortize them over the life of the mortgage.

 Form 1098.
-If you paid \$600 or more of mortgage interest on your rental property to any one person, you should receive a Form 1098, Mortgage Interest Statement, or a sim-
+If you paid \$600 or more of mortgage interest on your rental property to any one person, you should receive a Form 1098, Mortgage Interest Statement, or similar statement showing the interest you paid for the year.